Anarchism and religion: Buddhism

-Bhante Sujato, one of the leading Theravada representatives in Australia considers himself an anarchist.
-In a Buddhist speech entitled I am an anarchist for Dhammanet, Sujato states his anarchist ideology, specifically aligning himself with anarcho-pacifism, which he explains as being compatible with The Buddha, Buddhist lay and renunciant life, as well as being in accord with the monastic vinaya.
-In the speech, Sujato explains his belief that The Buddha was also an anarchist.
+After leaving the lay life and spending many years in contemplation in ascetic training in remote Forest Hermitages in Thailand, he returned to Sydney to establish Lokanta Vihara (the Monastery at the End of the World), to explore what it means to follow the Buddha's teachings in an era of climate change, globalised consumerism, and political turmoil.
+He is also involved with Engaged Buddhism.
+In a Buddhist Dharma talk entitled I am an anarchist for Dhammanet, Sujato states his anarchist ideology, specifically aligning himself with anarcho-pacifism, which he explains as being compatible with the Buddha, Buddhism, lay man and lay women's practice and the renunciant life, as well as being in accord with the monastic vinaya.
+In the speech, Sujato explains his belief that the Buddha himself was also an anarchist.